 You also have to negotiate for every business deal.
 Whether you’re placing an order with a manufacturer or selling to a retailer, the price is always negotiable.
 This means you can never fully automate transactions the way a retailer can.

 The subscription market is blowing up.
 As early as 2018, McKinsey estimated that 15% of Americans had signed up for at least one product delivery subscription service.
-UnivDatos project that this market will be worth $478 billion by 2025.
-To get there, it will grow at an incredible compound annual growth rate of 68% between 2019 and 2025.
+UnivDatos project that this market will be worth $2.64 trillion by 2028.
+To get there, it will grow at an incredible compound annual growth rate of 72.9% between 2021 and 2028.

 People subscribe to home essentials deliveries, themed boxes like makeup or barware, and more.
 They also sign up for electronic goods like access to software and to streaming services like Netflix.